-Ultimately, your future spouse is going to find out how you chew, how you slouch, how you dance, how you smell at every point in the day, how your face looks underneath all of your makeup, how you love chocolate, how you can be hyper at times, how certain games and shows make you really happy, how cranky you can get when you’re tired, and how you think you look bad in all of your photos.
+Ultimately, your future spouse is going to find out how you slouch, how you dance, how you can be hyper at times, how certain shows make you really happy, and how low your mind can sink when you’re tired.

 He is going to know everything about you, and you know what?
 He’s still going to love you.

-The right guy will love you in ways other men didn’t, someone who will look at you the same way you look at the stars.
-His eyes will show you how much they love you without a single word.
+The right guy will know you’re not perfect but treat you as if you are.
+He will love you in ways other men didn’t and look at you the same way you look at the stars, showing how much he loves you without a single word.

 The right guy also won’t be afraid of your insanity.
 His love will roar louder than your demons.
 He will understand the worst of you and fall in love with your scars because they helped make you who you are today.

 #4 — He will bring peace to your busy mind